randonmess/ConvNet-Image-Classification-Models/README.md

 # ConvNet-Image-Classification-Models
-Using TF Keras to build ConvNets for two image classifications models:
+Using TF Keras to build ConvNets for two image classification models:

 - Create a 1-ConvBlock mood classifer using the TF Keras Sequential API
-    - Trained on 600 examples
+    - Trained on 600 examples for 10 epochs
 - Build a 2-ConvBlock network to identify sign language digits using the TF Keras Functional API
-    - Trained on 1080 examples from the MINIST dataset
+    - Trained on 1080 examples from the MINIST dataset for 100 epochs

 ## Objectives
 - Build and train a ConvNet in TensorFlow for a __binary__ classification problem